Henry “Harry” Britnell / Brikenell / Bricknell / Bryttenell was born around 1486 in Tring, near Wilstone, in Hertfordshire, England.

 There are also lots of photos of the monuments and building on the website of Bob Speel here.

 Harry Britnell was a blacksmith and yeoman farmer in the Tring area.
-His will describes his estate as having over 50 acres of land, houses, livestock and a blacksmiths shop with two apprentices and £32.
+His will describes his estate as having over 50 acres of land, 3 houses, livestock and a blacksmiths shop with two apprentices and £32.
+It seems he owned land in Wilstone and Drayton.

 Harry married Elene Corbett around 1510 at Tring, Hertfordshire.
 Harry’s will mentions his wife Elene, but as marriages for Tring date from 1566, I have found no firm evidence for Elene’s presumed surname.